prtksxna/wallabag.org/content/pages/donations.md

 Menulabel: Donations
 sortorder: 50

-Because this project take so much time (development, support, maintenance, etc.) and because we also need money (domain names, emailing, etc.), you can thank us with a donation.
+Because this project takes so much time (development, support, maintenance, etc.) and because we also need money (domain names, emailing, etc.), you can thank us with a donation.

-You can have a look [to the donations archive]({filename}donations-archive.md).
+You can have a look [at the donations archive]({filename}donations-archive.md).

 ## Help us